Oracle Backend for Microservices and AI

 Oracle Backend for Microservices and AI Visual Studio Code Extension

-GA 1.1.3 - March, 2024
+GA 1.4.0 - Dec, 2024

 “Oracle Backend for Microservices and AI” is a VS Code extension to browse and deploy applications on the Oracle Backend for Microservices and AI platform.
 This plugin allows to inspect the content of an Oracle Backend for Microservices and AI deployment, in terms of applications, services and related configurations.
-It simplifies the access to the Platform Services installed, like Grafana, Spring, Apisix, Eureka and Jaeger creating ssh tunnels on-demand, and providing access to their respective web admin consoles.
+It simplifies the access to the Platform Services installed, like SigNoz, Spring, Apisix and Eureka creating ssh tunnels on-demand, and providing access to their respective web admin consoles.
 It allows to add credentials to access and bind services to the Oracle Autonomous DB included into Oracle Backend for Microservices and AI deployment.
 This plug-in replicates the functionalities available in OBaas CLI and simplify the access to Oracle Backend for Microservices and AI deployments from a development IDE like VS Code.

 See the Oracle Free Use Terms and Conditions License